ilg-physics-ucsb/physics6-manual/6CL/WaveOptics/WaveOptics.md

 :::Question
 a.
 Does the distance between maxima change when you change the slit width?

-b.
-How does the distance to the first maxima of the *diffraction envelope* change with slit width?
 :::

 <!-- End Exercise Simulation Wavelength Measurement -->